-We compute the NAV of our common stock as of the close of trading of the NYSE (normally 4:00 p.m.
+We compute the net asset value of our common stock as of the close of trading of the NYSE (normally 4:00 p.m.
 Eastern time) no less frequently than the last business day of each calendar month and at such other times as the Board of Directors may determine.
-When considering an offering of common stock, we calculate our NAV on a more frequent basis, generally daily, to the extent necessary to comply with the provisions of the 1940 Act.
-We currently intend to make our NAV available for publication weekly on our Adviser's website.
-The NAV per common share equals our NAV divided by the number of outstanding common shares.
-Our NAV equals the value of our Total Assets less: (i) all of our liabilities (including accrued expenses); (ii) accumulated and unpaid dividends on any outstanding preferred stock; (iii) the aggregate liquidation preference of any outstanding preferred stock; (iv) accrued and unpaid interest payments on any outstanding indebtedness; (v) the aggregate principal amount of any outstanding indebtedness; and (vi) any distributions payable on our common stock.
+When considering an offering of common stock, we calculate our net asset value on a more frequent basis, generally daily, to the extent necessary to comply with the provisions of the 1940 Act.
+We currently intend to make our net asset value available for publication weekly on our Adviser's website.
+The net asset value per common share equals our net asset value divided by the number of outstanding shares of common stock.
+Our net asset value equals the value of our Total Assets less: (i) all of our liabilities (including accrued expenses); (ii) accumulated and unpaid dividends on any outstanding preferred stock; (iii) the aggregate liquidation preference of any outstanding preferred stock; (iv) accrued and unpaid interest payments on any outstanding indebtedness; (v) the aggregate principal amount of any outstanding indebtedness; and (vi) any distributions payable on our common stock.